ausmeyer/hiv_structural_determinants/_figures/protease_correlations.md

 order: 6
 label: Figure 5
 title: "Maps of the HIV protease."
-description: "The RSA-Distance model predication versus empricial $$ dN/dS $$ correlation plotted onto the protease protein structure.
-Red colors represent relatively high correlations.
-Blue colors represent relatively low correlations.
-The correlations control for RSA.
-The volume containing the protease protein colored cartoon is the surface plot of the entire dimeric functional protease complex.
-In A, we show a front view of the correlation map.
-In B, we show the side view of the correlations map."
+description: "The volume is a surface plot of the entire trimeric functional protease complex; a single protease monomer is shown in cartoon.
+In A, we show the predicted rates using the RSA-Distance combined model.
+Sites that are red are predicted to be evolving more rapidly and those in blue are predicted to be evolving more slowly.
+In B, the RSA-Distance model-predicted versus empirical $$ dN/dS $$ correlation is plotted onto the protease structure.
+Red colors represent relatively high correlations--regions in red are on average experiencing more rapid evolution.
+Blue colors represent relatively low correlations--regions in blue are on average experiencing slower evolution.
+The correlations control for RSA."
 image: "data/protease/protease_structure/predictors/1HPV.png"
 ---
 <img src="{{ site.baseurl }}/data/protease/protease_structure/predictors/1HPV.png">